sindresorhus/is-obj/readme.md

 > Check if a value is an object

-Keep in mind that array, function, regexp, etc, are objects in JavaScript.<br>
+Keep in mind that array, function, regexp, etc, are objects in JavaScript.

 See [`is-plain-obj`](https://github.com/sindresorhus/is-plain-obj) if you want to check for plain objects.

 ## Install